 People living with dementia have a wonderfully unique and uncanny tendency to ‘feel the room’ – this is called emotional contagion.
-I love this concept so much.
 Emotional contagion is when emotions are transferred between people in confined spaces, and it is quite amazing to see people living with dementia accept or reject a space based on this concept.

 5. The ‘Here & Now’ space

-I call this a ‘Here & Now’ space because it’s an essential environment for anyone who needs a break from the chaos of family and to be just in the moment.
-I know you know what I mean!
-Get this right and it might just be a permanent feature of your home.
-Create or set aside a single-focused-environment where one or two family members can sit together in a quiet area of the house enjoying ONE, just one activity.
+The ‘Here & Now’ space is an essential quiet environment for anyone who needs a break from the chaos of family and to be just in the moment.
+Set aside a single-focused-environment where one or two family members can sit together in a quiet calm area of the house enjoying ONE, just one activity.

-For someone living with dementia (or anyone really!) including a here & how space during your family celebration is crucial.
-Be 100% clear about what one thing the space is intended for: music, reading, reminiscing, tasting or hugging, yes hugging.
-Cuddling up on the couch and listening to birds sing is an excellent here & now break out pastime.
-This is also a perfect opportunity to share the care in the family.
+For someone living with dementia including a Here & Now space is crucial.
+Be 100% clear about what one thing the space is intended for: music, reading, looking at reminiscing objects or enjoying a cuppa.

 If you want more on creative positive environments for people with dementia, check out the Social Care Institute for Excellence.
 They have brilliant videos to show you how to improve home environments.